storypixel/mcp-taskwarrior-ai/README.md

 ### Context Detection

-The bridge looks for project context in these locations:
-- `~/Work/pharmacy-workspace/` - Primary workspace
-- `~/Work/myheb-android/` - Android project
-- `~/Projects/` - Other projects
-- Current working directory
+The bridge uses the current working directory and automatically detects project context.
+No hardcoded paths or specific project names are used.

 ### Ticket Integration